sterlingku/Twitter-Bot/README.md

 This bot will reply to specific keywords when you '@<bot-name>' in a tweet.
-Currently, the bot looks for '#helloworld!' and 'quote'.
+Currently, the bot looks for '#helloworld!', '#helloworld', 'quotes', and 'quote'.

 Example tweets:
+- @AutoKuBot #helloworld!
 - @AutoKuBot give me a quote please
-- @AutoKuBot #helloworld!
+- quotes are nice @AutoKuBot

 For this app to work correctly:
-- Ensure the tweet_log.txt file exists and has an integer value on the first row.
+- (respond-bot.py ran locally only - Heroku doesn't write to files) Ensure the tweet_log.txt file exists and has an integer value on the first row.
 The code looks for an int value to decide where to start the script.
 - Ensure quotes.txt file exists and contains one quote per row.
 - When testing locally, ensure you have a '.env' file with your API keys/secrets.
 You will need to comment/uncomment some code to make the API calls locally vs. on Heroku
-- If you need to generate a list of all the previous @ mentions to the bot, comment out the 'api.update_status' lines, so that the script can write to the tweet_log.txt without running into a duplicate or already favorited issue
+- If you need to generate a text file of all the previous @ mentions, comment out the 'api.update_status' lines, so that the script can write to the tweet_log.txt without running into a duplicate or already favorited issue
-- Sync up the tweet_log.txt on Heroku and your local copy

 Additional notes:
 - Added a 12 second sleep timer due to Twitter API call limits